-We practice this method by doing Man Overboard drills using one of our fenders, named Jimmie.
-By practicing how to do it the procedure becomes second nature.
-Watch the video and then carry on reading below to view our Man Overboard Checklist.
+We practice this method by doing drills using one of our fenders, named Jimmie.
+By practicing, the procedure becomes second nature.
+Watch the video and then continue reading below to view our Man Overboard Checklist.

 So, what happens when someone (or something) goes overboard?